marijnh/Eloquent-JavaScript/04_data.md

 This also works for ((binding))s created with `let`, `var`, or `const`.
-If you know the value you are binding is an array, you can use ((square brackets)) to "look inside" of the value, binding its content.
+If you know the value you are binding is an array, you can use ((square brackets)) to "look inside" of the value, binding its contents.

 {{index object, "curly braces"}}

-A similar trick works for objects, using braces instead.
+A similar trick works for objects, using braces instead of square brackets.

 ```
-let {name} = {name: "Faraji", age: 31};
+let {name} = {name: "Faraji", age: 23};
 console.log(name);
 // → Faraji
 ```